-When summer came around, the band were ready to start thinking about the actual recording, the overall ideal being focused on trying to capture the band in as close to a natural live take as possible.
-To avoid getting bogged down in a lengthy studio experience, which the band didn’t feel was conducive to the way that they work, Ross came up with the idea to record in various different places, in several short sessions.
-“It was, let’s record swiftly” says Gary, “capture the record as quickly as possible.
+When summer came around, the band was ready to start thinking about the actual recording, with the overall ideal focused on trying to capture the band in as close to a natural live take as possible.
+To avoid getting bogged down in a lengthy studio experience, which the band didn’t feel was conducive to the way that they work, Ross came up with the idea to record in various places in several short sessions.
+“It was, let’s record swiftly,” says Gary, “capture the record as quickly as possible.
 Let’s do it on analogue tape so we have to stand by our decisions as we make them, not out of some sense of ‘keeping it real’ or whatever, but it’s how we work best and it’s how our songs translate best.
-Everything else just sterilises our music I think and I hate being stuck in a studio for 6 weeks, waiting.”
+Everything else just sterilizes our music I think, and I hate being stuck in a studio for 6 weeks, waiting.”

 First came an aborted session with producer David Richards in Switzerland.
 “I was really into Queen’s ‘Innuendo’ during the writing of this record (which Richards produced)” says Gary, “so there was a sense of me living out my fantasy going there to work with him.
 I think the sessions went well, and David gave us exactly what we went there for – but it just wasn’t right for this record.
 I would like to think it will see a release at some point though.”